-The Mad Miss Manton is somewhat a mix of genres, and perhaps that’s part of the magic that made it what is was.
-It’s one-half madcap heiress, one-half gentle(wo)man detective, multiplied by 1938, to the seventh power.
-Starring Miss Barbara Stanwyck (I have the book) as one of Hollywood’s few alliterative miss-fires, Melsa Manton, and her flock of seven fashionable friends in a murder mystery.
-Mesla finds a dead body in house for sale, reports it to the police, but she and her friends’ reputation as pranksters leads the police to do nothing when they arrived to find the body missing.
-The ladies decide to solve the case to clear their good names, which are being splashed on the editorial page of the paper by Peter Ames (Henry Fonda).
+The Mad Miss Manton is somewhat a mix of genres, and perhaps that's part of the magic that made it what it was.
+It's one-half madcap heiress, one-half gentle(wo)man detective, multiplied by 1938, to the seventh power.
+Starring Miss Barbara Stanwyck (I have the book) as one of Hollywood's few alliterative miss-fires, Melsa Manton and her flock of seven fashionable friends in a murder mystery.
+Melsa finds a dead body in the house for sale reports it to the police, but she and her friends' reputation as pranksters leads the police to do nothing when they arrive to find the body missing.
+The ladies decide to solve the case to clear their good names, which are being splashed on the paper's editorial page by Peter Ames (Henry Fonda).

 The Mad Miss Manton – The Furs

 Where to begin…?
-Melsa and her friends swim through an ocean of furs in the film, most all of them fox in some form or another.
+Melsa and her friends swim through an ocean of furs in the film, almost all foxes in some form or another.
 Mink, lynx, and even ermine are ably represented as well.
-The fur garments come in all forms, from full length coats, to jackets, wraps, and muffs as well.
-It’s a virtual catalog of glorious deco fur fashions from the late 30’s.
+The fur garments come in all forms, from full-length coats to jackets, wraps, and muffs.
+It's a virtual catalog of glorious deco fur fashions from the late '30s.

 She throws a white fox wrap atop Myra (Linda Perry).

-Miss Stanwyck’s crystal fox coat is notable not only because it’s the largest fox in the film and lovingly documented, but from a fashion perspective, the coat is very similar to many white fox coats of the day that I’ve documented in previous updates.
-The broad shoulders and lack of a collar are instantly familiar.
-If it where white it would be a few pelts short of Irene Dunne’s famous coat from The Awful Truth.
+Miss Stanwyck's crystal fox coat is notable not only because it's the largest fox in the film and lovingly documented, but from a fashion perspective, the coat is very similar to many white fox coats of the day that I've documented in previous updates.
+The broad shoulders and lack of a collar are instantly familiar, and it would be a few pelts short of Irene Dunne's famous coat from The Awful Truth if it were white.

-Less visible in the previous group shot was Dora (Catherine O’Quinn) wearing an ermine jacket.
-There’s actually another ermine jacket in this shot as well but Helen and Lee’s fox furs are covering up Pat’s jacket.
+Dora (Catherine O'Quinn) is wearing an ermine jacket that was less visible in the previous group shot.
+There's actually another ermine jacket in this shot as well, but Helen and Lee's fox furs are covering up Pat's jacket.